Government Assistance Resources

 City of Hamilton Business Licensing Fees

-The City of Hamilton is waiving late fees on business licenses that expire between March 17th and April 6th.
-After April 6th, the City plans to re-evaluate the late fee extension.
+The City of Hamilton is waiving late fees on business licenses that have expired between March 17th and May 25th.
+After May 25th, the City plans to re-evaluate the late fee extension

 Workplace Safety and Insurance Board (WSIB) Payment Deferral